 Functional interactions for which there is currently no identified CCSDS Standard.

-The current status of standards development is clearly indicated within the reference architecture, but is clearly subject to change.
+The current status of standards development is clearly indicated within the reference architecture, but is also subject to change as the CCSDS Working Groups make progress on their planned development of new standards and updates to current ones.
+The CCSDS website, www.ccsds.org, is the best reference for the current state of any standards referenced in this document and the plans for updating them.

-It is noted that detailed definition of the services and data exchange formats is not contained within this document, but within the referenced standards.
-The reference architecture only models these to the extent required to identify the standards and the relationships between them.
+It is noted that detailed definitions of the services and data exchange formats are not contained within this document, but within the referenced standards.
+This reference architecture only models these to the extent required to identify the standards and the relationships between them.

 Rationale

 << To provide an understanding of how all of the CCSDS services and data exchange standards work together >>

+I would move most of the current Sec 1.1 text down here, leaving just an intro paragraph or two in Sec 1.1.

 Document Structure